 - Chocolate dipped chips with festive sprinkles

 For that sweet spot between morning and afternoon, come up with some festive Christmas brunch ideas that feature treats like:

 - Glazed blueberry rolls

 - Apple pie granola

 Don’t forget to cater to everyone’s needs by including vegetarian and gluten-free dishes on your Christmas menu.
 Some options would be:

 - Brown and wild rice stuffing

 - Flourless chocolate and pear cake

 The old saying might not go Ho, Ho, Ho, and a bottle of rum, but alcoholic beverages are a must at Christmas dinner.
-How else are your guests going to survive chatting about politics with their loud relatives for 2 hours?
+How else are your guests going to survive this pandemic and chatting about politics with their loud relatives for 2 hours?
 These Christmas-themed drinks not only look nice, but they’re also delicious: